mobily-enterprises/jsonreststores/README.md

  * `implementDelete: function( request, cb )`
  * `implementQuery: function( request, next )`
  * `implementReposition: function( doc, where, beforeId, cb )`

 Implementing these methods is important to tell `JsonRestStores` how to actualy manipulate the store's data.
-This is exactly what `JsonRestStores.SimpleDbLayerMixin` does: it's a mixin that enriches the basic `JsonRestStore` objects with all of the methods listed above, using a database as data storage.
+[You can do it yourself by hand](#naked-non-database-stores), but if you want to save a few hundred hours, this is exactly what `JsonRestStores.SimpleDbLayerMixin` does: it's a mixin that enriches the basic `JsonRestStore` objects with all of the methods listed above, using a database as data storage.

 So when you write:

-    var Managers = declare( JsonRestStores, JsonRestStores.SimpleDbLayerMixin, {
+    var Managers = declare( JsonRestStores, JsonRestStores.HTTPMixin, JsonRestStores.SimpleDbLayerMixin, {

-You are creating a constructor function, `Managers`, mixing in the prototypes of `JsonRestStores` (the generic, unspecialised constructor for Json REST stores) and `JsonRestStores.SimpleDbLayerMixin` (which provides working methods actually implementing `implementFetchOne()`, `implementInsert()`, etc.).
+You are creating a constructor, `Managers`, mixing in the prototypes of `JsonRestStores` (the generic, unspecialised constructor for Json REST stores), `HTTPMixin` (which makes `protocolListen( 'HTTP', { app: app } );` work) and `JsonRestStores.SimpleDbLayerMixin` (which provides the implementations of `implementFetchOne()`, `implementInsert()`, etc. to manipulate data).

 `SimpleDbLayerMixin` will use the `DbLayer` attribute of the store as the constructor used to create "table" objects, and will manipulate data with them.